Hama Governorate clashes (2011–2012)

 The Hama Governorate clashes were a series of incidents of fighting during late 2011 and early 2012 in the Syrian Governorate of Hama, as part of the Early insurgency phase of the Syrian Civil War.

 2011

 September

 The Attorney General of the Hama Governorate announced his resignation on 1 September in response to the government crackdown on protests.
 The government claimed he had been kidnapped and forced to lie at gunpoint.

 November

 On 14 November, SANA, state controlled media, reported that 13 soldiers were killed in Hama.
 By 17 November, the protests seemed to have calmed down, and the city was under government control.
-The streets were still littered with burnt out vehicles and police checkpoints were dotted around the city, despite the return to relative clam However, the same day, security forces carried out raids on homes looking for military defectors and made arrests.
+The streets were still littered with burnt out vehicles and police checkpoints were dotted around the city, despite the return to relative calm However, the same day, security forces carried out raids on homes looking for military defectors and made arrests.

 December

 On 9 December, Hama saw the largest anti government protests in the city since August.

 At least six members of the security forces were reported killed in Hama on 11 December in clashes with the opposition.
 Syrian authorities claimed to have arrested a suspected terrorist who was trying to plant a bomb near a residential building.
 There were also reports that several civilians had been shot, although it was not specified whether they were wounded or killed.

 Loyalist soldiers reportedly fired upon a civilian car on 14 December, killing five people, in response, the Free Syrian Army staged an ambush against a loyalist convoy consisting of four jeeps, killing eight soldiers.

 Pro Assad forces stormed the city on 14 December in an effort to put down the protests, resulting in at least ten civilian fatalities.
 Clashes broke out when the Free Syrian Army attempted to halt the incursion, and at least two armoured vehicles were disabled by the rebels during a battle at Hadid Bridge.
 Activists said that tanks opened fire with machineguns and troops burnt shops that adhered to the oppositions strike.

 Soldiers shot six protests to death, on 29 December, as Arab League monitors arrived in the city.